windmaomao/windmaomao.github.io/kb/resume/frontend.md

 # Fang Jin

-Frontend Developer {.subtitle}
+Senior Front-End Engineer {.subtitle}

-I build websites in general domains such as healthcare, banking, real estate and university.
+I make websites, mostly on screens and monitors, via Angular, React or Vue web framework.
+Areas that I worked on includes Banking, Healthcare, and Education.
 I use **Modular design** and **Reusable components** to architect websites and design _UI/UX_ elements.

 > "My latest accomplishment is a web framework supporting dark light theme as well as pluggable branding components such as header/footer, menu, and forms.
 These components can be plugged into any fresh application with no more than 10 lines of code."